tommatson/multilayer-perceptron/README.md

-# 🧠 Digit Recognizer with MLP
+🧠 Digit Recognizer with MLP

-A simple machine learning project that uses a **Multi-Layer Perceptron (MLP)** to recognize handwritten digits (0–9).
+A simple machine learning project that uses a Multi-Layer Perceptron (MLP) to recognize handwritten digits (0–9).
 It includes a Python-based drawing interface and C++ for the core machine learning logic.

----

-## 📦 Project Structure
+📦 Project Structure
 .
 ├── src/ # Python and C++ source files
 │ ├── train.py # Script to download and preprocess training data